-Mystery ‘explosion’ heard across Washington DC area
+Mystery ‘explosion’ heard across Washington DC as small plane crashes into mountain

 Twitter users reported hearing the explosion as far away as Alexandria, Virginia.

-Thomas O’Brien said he had been on a FaceTime with family in Maryland who immediately got off the call because of the explosion.
+Thomas O’Brien said in a tweet he had been on a FaceTime with family in Maryland who immediately got off the call because of the explosion.

-“Weird that nobody seems to know what caused it,” wrote
+“Weird that nobody seems to know what caused it,” he posted.

 Join our commenting forum